cepdnaclk/e17-4yp-os-initiated-cache-switching-to-minimize-performance-loss-in-context-switches/docs/README.md

 ![experment setup](./images/experiment.png)

-- Benchmarks are modified such that they are trigger the counter of the setup at the beginning and the end.
+- Benchmarks are modified such that they trigger the counter of the setup at the beginning and the end.

 ![experment setup](./images/trig.png)